 - Are older.

-- Have had a wound infection after surgery or have had more than one surgery using the same incision.
+- Had a wound infection after surgery or had more than one surgery using the same incision.

-A hiatal hernia (say "hi-AY-tul HER-nee-uh") is different from other types of hernias, because it involves the stomach instead of the intestine.
-It occurs when part of your stomach bulges up through your diaphragm and into your chest.
-The diaphragm is a sheet of muscle that separates your belly from your chest.
-You can't feel a hiatal hernia or see a bulge.
+A hiatal hernia (say "hi-AY-tul HER-nee-uh") happens when part of your stomach bulges up through the diaphragm and into your chest.
+The diaphragm is a sheet of muscle that separates your belly (abdomen) from your chest.

 Author: Healthwise Staff